AlexFr062/samples/STM32/readme.md

 - [diff/1.new_project](diff/1.new_project/) - just created by STM32CubeIDE Wizard.
 - [diff/2.cubemx](diff/2.cubemx/) - device configuration finished.

-Build these two projects exactly by the same way, as `stm_sample`.
-Now it is possible to compare these directories and view the changes:
+It is possible to compare these directories and view the changes:
 - Difference between [diff/1.new_project](diff/1.new_project/) and [diff/2.cubemx](diff/2.cubemx)/ is device configuration.
 - Difference between  [diff/2.cubemx](diff/2.cubemx/) and [stm_sample](stm_sample/) is application code.